 London – The Evolving City

-Along the way we see the intervention of planning and Local authorities, changes in population resulting from migration and immigration and more.
+As the video unrolls, we see the intervention of planning and Local authorities, changes in population resulting from the industrial revolution’s migration to cities, immigration and more.

 IMG_20160422_111558